 TRENDS FROM PATIENT THROUGHPUT REVIEWS

-Through the work Medworxx has completed in the past year conducting Patient Throughput Reviews (PTR), we have documented the following patient flow trends in Admission Day Practices, Discharge Practices and Internal Barriers.
+Through the work Medworxx has completed in the past year conducting Patient Throughput Reviews (PTR), we have documented the following patient flow trends in Admission Day Practices, Discharge Practices, and Internal Barriers.

 Admission Day Practices

-Potential avoidable admissions ranged from 10-19% with an
+Potential avoidable admissions ranged from 10-19% with an average of 13%

 This number represents all patients that did not meet the clinical criteria for admission.
 What does this mean for an organization?
 Those patients occupied a bed but did not require that specific level of care.
 This prevents other patients that do meet clinical criteria for admission to come into hospital and obtain the required treatments and services.
 This creates bottlenecks and backlogs in all areas of the hospital.
 Organizations that measure and create strategies to reduce avoidable admissions will have a positive return on patient flow and throughput.

 RFD/T days ranged from 23% to 35% with an average of 31.5%

 This represents the patients that were clinically stable but remained in hospital due to barriers, interruptions, or delays in their care.
 Potential avoidable days is an important metric to measure as these are days that could have been saved and beds turned over for other patients that would clinically require the bed.
 Reducing these numbers is vital to creating capacity and flow in your organization.
 It also leads to greater patient and staff satisfaction.